ArcadeHustle/RingEdge_NoKey_softmod/README.md

 So what is JingWin Sega?
 It was "Established in 2009, Sega Jinwin (Shanghai) Amusement Co.
 Ltd is a joint-venture of Shanghai Jingwen Investment Co.
 Ltd., Japan Sega Corporation and affiliated company of China National Center for developing Animation, Cartoon & Game Industry."<br>
 http://www.amusewind.com/catalog/all_ENTERPRISES/2012629/27_201262912749768_1.html

-Beyond his general love for Sega Woodu has many interesting Ring related things on his site, such as replacement drives<br>
+Beyond his general love for Sega Woodu has many interesting Ring related things on his site, such as replacement drives for the Ring series.
 "It has been a long time since I started doing maimai's magical reform in 15 years, and I haven't even put energy on it for a long time.
 But still did something a little above.
 What I can take out recently is that I started selling alternative hard drives for the mainframe.
 This is also the only relatively legal thing"<br>
 https://woodu.me/author/woodu/